Sans Soleil

 Sans Soleil ([sɑ̃ sɔlɛj]; "Sunless") is a 1983 French documentary film directed by Chris Marker.
 It is a meditation on the nature of human memory, showing the inability to recall the context and nuances of memory, and how, as a result, the perception of personal and global histories is affected.
 The title Sans Soleil is from the song cycle Sunless by Modest Mussorgsky, a brief fragment of which features in the film.
-Sans Soleil is composed of stock footage, clips from Japanese movies and shows, excerpts from other films as well as documentary footage shot by Marker.
+Sans Soleil is composed of documentary footage shot by Marker interwoven with stock footage, clips from Japanese movies and shows, and excerpts and stills from other films.

 In a 2014 Sight and Sound poll, film critics voted Sans Soleil the third best documentary film of all time.

 Description

 Expanding the documentary genre, this experimental essay-film is a composition of thoughts, images and scenes, mainly from Japan and Guinea-Bissau, "two extreme poles of survival".
 Some other scenes were filmed in Cape Verde, Iceland, Paris, and San Francisco.
 A female narrator reads from letters supposedly sent to her by the (fictitious) cameraman Sandor Krasna.

 Sans Soleil is often labeled a documentary, travelogue, or essay-film.
 Despite the film's modest use of fictional content, it should not be confused with a mockumentary.
-The fictional content derived from the juxtaposition of narrative and image adds meaning to the film along with occasional nondescript movement between locations and lack of character-based narrative.
+The fictional content derived from the juxtaposition of narrative and image adds meaning to the film, along with occasional nondescript movement between locations and lack of character-based narrative.

 Chris Marker has said: "On a more matter-of-fact level, I could tell you that the film intended to be, and is nothing more than, a home movie.
 I really think that my main talent has been to find people to pay for my home movies.
 Were I born rich, I guess I would have made more or less the same films, at least the traveling kind, but nobody would have heard of them except my friends and visitors."